João Havelange: Collapse of ISL

-Disagreements between Nally and Dassler led to the foundation of International Sport and Leisure (ISL) in 1982.
-Dassler, French businessman Andre Guelfi, and Japanese advertising firm Dentsu established ISL to help market the rights for the 1986 FIFA World Cup in Mexico.
+Disagreements between Patrick Nally and Horst Dassler led to the foundation of International Sport and Leisure (ISL) in 1982.
+Dassler, French businessman André Guelfi, and Japanese advertising firm Dentsu established ISL to help market the rights for the 1986 FIFA World Cup in Mexico.
 Dassler's proximity to Havelange, and his support for Juan Antonio Samaranch, the President of the International Olympic Committee (IOC) enabled ISL to win lucrative future World Cup and Olympic contracts.
 Following Dassler's death in 1987, and the departure of key executives, ISL overpaid for sports rights in the 1990s, and was declared bankrupt in 2001.
 From 1989 to 2001, ISL paid 185 million Swiss francs (CHF) in "personal commissions" to sports officials and other people involved in the marketing of sports rights.
 In the 2008 fraud trial that arose from the collapse of ISL, a judge referred to the commissions as "schmiergeld", a German word for bribery.

-In May 2006 British investigative reporter Andrew Jennings' book Foul!
+In May 2006, British investigative reporter Andrew Jennings' book Foul!
 The Secret World of FIFA: Bribes, Vote-Rigging and Ticket Scandals implicated Havelange in the collapse of ISL, and revealed that some football officials were urged to secretly repay the commissions they received.
-In 2011 Jennings told Brazil's Senate that Havelange may have amassed $50 million or more in bribes, through a front company called Sicuretta.
+In 2011, Jennings told Brazil's Senate that Havelange may have amassed $50 million or more in bribes through a front company called Sicuretta.

 An IOC ethics committee was announced in June 2011 to investigate claims that Havelange received a bribe of $1 million in connection with ISL.
 The investigation was prompted by Jennings' claims in FIFA's Shame, an episode of Panorama broadcast on BBC One in May 2011.
 Days before the ethics committee was set to happen, Havelange resigned as a member of the IOC, citing health concerns.
 The investigation was closed, with reports that it would have suspended the membership of Havelange for two years.
 In November 2011 Jennings accused Havelange of being one of the people who collectively paid 5.5 million CHF to close the 2008 ISL fraud trial.

 In July 2012, after protracted court proceedings, Havelange and Teixeira were named as beneficiaries of bribes from ISL.
 A prosecutor in the canton of Zug revealed a document saying that, from 1992 to 2000, Havelange and Teixeira were paid 41m CHF by ISL.
 Teixeira had resigned from FIFA in March 2012.
 In 2012 Sepp Blatter said that at the time of this payment, commercial bribery was not a crime in Switzerland.
 In 1997, as President of FIFA, Havelange had granted ISL FIFA's exclusive marketing rights, and exclusive TV and radio rights to the 2002 and 2006 World Cups in 1998.
 ISL paid FIFA 200m CHF for the marketing rights and $1.4 billion for the TV rights.
 After ISL's bankruptcy, its liquidators examined all payments made by the company.